HenryMagram/drivechain.info/faq/index.md

 title: Frequently Asked Questions
 ---

-Updated 04/2018

-Be sure to watch ["Drivechain - Overview and Misconceptions"](https://www.youtube.com/watch?time_continue=5892&v=gUbGT70wy5k), my latest YouTube video.
-I know many people prefer the YouTube format these days.
+Visual learners will enjoy ["Drivechain - Overview and Misconceptions"](https://www.youtube.com/watch?time_continue=5892&v=gUbGT70wy5k), a YouTube video that addresses the most common misconceptions about Drivechain.

 ## 0. Five Common Misconceptions

-Here I highlight five big hangups that people seem to have over and over.
+In the passages below, we explore the most common hangups and misconceptions that appear in the discourse on Drivechain.

 ### i.
-"51% hashrate can steal BTC" ### {#i}
+"Drivechain allows miners to steal a sidechain's BTC" ### {#i}

-It is said that "51% of the miners can steal all of the funds on the sidechain".
+While the quote above is a true statement, it is important to understand it in the context provided below.
+As explained below, the BTC sent to a sidechain is not categorically less secure than the BTC on the mainchain.

-It is true that 51% hashrate can overwhelm the 13,150 ACK requirement (ie, the ["train metaphor"](https://youtu.be/gUbGT70wy5k?t=1h13m55s)), and (if unopposed) include any withdrawal they like.
-Namely, they would include a withdrawal that pays them all of the sidechain's BTC.
-At 51% hashrate, this takes 6 months to accomplish; at 100% hashrate, it takes 3 months.
+It is true that 51% of hashrate can overwhelm the 13,150 ACK requirement (i.e., the ["train metaphor"](https://youtu.be/gUbGT70wy5k?t=1h13m55s)), and (if unopposed) include any withdrawal they like.
+Specifically, they could include a withdrawal that pays them all of a sidechain's BTC.
+Using 51% of hashrate, this would take 6 months to accomplish; using 100% of hashrate, it would take 3 months.

-So, it is true that 51% hashrate can steal all the BTC on the sidechain.
-But, already, they can steal all of the BTC on the mainchain.
-In a way that full nodes cannot prevent.
-And the mainchain theft is easier, and pays more.
+So, it is true that 51% of hashrate can steal all of a sidechain's BTC.
+But 51% of hasrate can already steal all of the BTC transacted on the mainchain using the strategy provided below, which full nodes cannot prevent.
+Furthermore, as explained below, the theft of BTC transacted on the mainchain is both easier and more lucrative than the theft of the sidechain BTC.

-It is to simply take the assumed attack (ie, "6 months of 51% miner-attacking, or 3 months of 100% attacking"), and use it to cause a block reorganization.
+The mainchain theft strategy is to simply take the assumed attack (i.e, "6 months of 51% miner-attacking, or 3 months of 100% attacking") and use it to cause a block reorganization.
 Specifically, a 13,150-block reorganization.

 The reorg attack is easier in two ways.
 First, the reorg-attackers may work in secret.
 In contrast, the DC-attackers must announce the attack in advance, and then continue it openly each block.
 Secondly, because of their hashrate superiority (of at least 2%, in the 51%-case) they can start their new chain as many as ~526 blocks into the past.